Skip to main content Skip to footer

 4. Build out a chart for your project timeline

-There’s one column on monday.com that will help you visualize your project timeline: the Timeline Column.
-With it, you get an overview of how long your team has to complete all the tasks in a project.
+By utilizing the Timeline Column feature in platforms like monday work management you can visualize your project timeline.
+It provides an overview of how long your team has to complete all the tasks in a project.
 More importantly, it’s the final piece you need to convert a classic board into a full-fledged project timeline.

 5. Share the timeline with all stakeholders